 Sharing versus stealing a meme

 Generally, I am really honored every time someone shares my story or my words or pictures; and, I’m sharing a lot of memes in this post.
 Memes are meant to be shared and, hopefully, credit is given where credit is due.
 However, often attribution isn’t possible, so there is a fine line between inspiration and plagiarism.
 I’ve noticed that with fame comes some interesting phenomena — the parasites.
 Whether I get credit or not, I don’t really care that much since my message gets spread and that’s what really counts.
 However, it gets a little tougher when people start to earn money off my hard work.
 Yes, people actually sell T-shirts, coffee mugs, et cetera using my words!
-I’ve been a professional graphic designer for over a decade and my work gets stolen once every couple of years.
-So, part of my reason for posting this is to make it clear that this is my quote.
+I’ve been a professional graphic designer for over a decade and my work gets stolen occasionally.
+So, part of my reason for is article is staking claim to my own quote.

 Below is an example of a company that has stamped their brand on my quote.
 The strategy is that people will share the image and that the company will get a lot of free name recognition, i.e. advertising.
 I don’t really mind since, in this case, I get attributed, so the name recognition works both ways.
 But this company does advertise this quote as “carefully researched and paired with images for your free usage in essays, letters, greetings cards and elsewhere.”
 They didn’t ask permission.
 For the record, the Bicycle Bliss calendar did ask permission and I needed to sign a copyright release form.